inflearn logo

-This is the optimization theory required for AI/deep learning, computer vision, computer graphics, etc. Optimization Theory 1 mainly deals with the definition of multivariable functions and differentiation of multivariable functions.
+This is optimization theory required for AI/deep learning, computer vision, computer graphics, and more.
+Optimization Theory 1 focuses primarily on the definition of multivariable functions and their derivatives.
 Why is that?
-Because all optimization problems are expressed in the form of multivariable functions.
-If you acquire the exact definition of multivariable functions and the concept of differentiation, the theoretical approach in the above fields will become considerably easier.
+It is because all optimization problems are expressed in the form of multivariable functions.
+If you acquire an accurate definition of multivariable functions and the concept of differentiation, the theoretical approach to the aforementioned fields will become significantly easier.

 (5.0) 1 reviews